todofixthis/jquery.jsonapi/USAGE.md

 # Writing API Actions
-Writing actions for JsonAPI is very similar to writing any other Symfony action, with two minor differences:
+Writing actions for JsonApi is very similar to writing any other Symfony action, with two minor differences:

   - The actions class should `extend JsonApi_Actions` instead of `sfActions`.
   - Every execution path should terminate with `return $this->success();` or `return $this->failure();`.

-JsonAPI also provides a number of methods to make it easier to validate incoming parameters.
+JsonApi also provides a number of methods to make it easier to validate incoming parameters.

-Here is an example of a JsonAPI module with an action to increment the number of likes for an object:
+Here is an example of a JsonApi module with an action to increment the number of likes for an object:

     # %sf_apps_dir%/myapp/modules/myapimodule/actions/actions.class.php